mraad/spark-shp/README.md

 This package allows reading shapefiles in local or distributed filesystem as Spark DataFrames.
 When reading files the API accepts several options:

-- `path` : location of files.
+- `path` The location of shapefile(s).
 Similar to Spark can accept standard Hadoop globbing expressions.
+- `shape` An optional name of the shape column.
+Default value is `shape`.

 ### SQL API